 After an average follow up of just over 3 years, 2 women had cancer that had come back in the same breast (local recurrence).

-The research team concluded that, regarding side effects of radiotherapy to the breast, 5 doses with a total of 28.5 Gray was about the same as 25 doses with a total of 50 Gray but was significantly milder than 5 doses with a total of 30 Gray.
+At 3 years the research team concluded that, regarding side effects of radiotherapy to the breast, 5 doses with a total of 28.5 Gray was about the same as 25 doses with a total of 50 Gray but was significantly milder than 5 doses with a total of 30 Gray.

 We have based this summary on information from the team who ran the trial.
 The information they sent us has been reviewed by independent specialists (